 Double murder ended at the gallows

-It was in January 1748 that these Hawkhurst smugglers started on their road to decline: A road that ended at the gallows…
+It was in January 1748 that the Hawkhurst smugglers started on their road to decline: A road that ended at the gallows…

-In a barn belonging to a Mr. Boniface, Richard Hawkins, a farm labourer was threshing corn that day.
+In a barn belonging to Mr. Boniface, Richard Hawkins, a farm labourer, was threshing corn that day.
 Unbeknown to him, members of the Hawkhurst gang had hidden 12 bags of tea in the building.
-Two members of the gang, Jeremiah ‘Butler’ Curtiss and John ‘Smoker’ Mills, came to collect the smuggled goods and found that two bags were missing.
+Two gang members, Jeremiah ‘Butler’ Curtiss and John ‘Smoker’ Mills, came to collect the smuggled goods and found that two bags were missing.

 They assumed that Hawkins had taken them.
-After they had discovered his whereabouts, they held him at gunpoint, sat him in the saddle of Mills’ horse.
+After they had discovered his whereabouts, they held him at gunpoint and sat him in the saddle of Mills’ horse.
 They then rode to an alehouse on Slindon Common by the name of The Dog and Partridge.

 Here, according to accounts of the inquest and subsequent trial, he was taken into the back room where other members of the gang were waiting.
-A “Smugglers Court” was held with Mills, Curtiss, Thomas Winter and a fourth smuggler by the name of Robb, alias ‘Little Fat Back’ being the Judge and Jury.
+A “Smugglers Court” was held with Mills, Curtiss, Thomas Winter, and a fourth smuggler by the name of Robb, alias ‘Little Fat Back’, who was the judge and jury.
 Hawkins was tortured, punched, kicked and whipped by them.
-In an attempt to stop further beatings Hawkins implicated his father-in-law, John Cockrel Senior of Walberton, and his brother-in-law also named John Cockrel, a Yapton alehouse keeper.
+To stop further beatings, Hawkins implicated his father-in-law, John Cockrel Senior of Walberton, and his brother-in-law, also named John Cockrel, a Yapton alehouse keeper.

-John Mills, aged 30, was found guilty of murder and hung from a gibbet on Slindon Common near to the Dog and Partridge.
-His body was hung in chains from the same gibbet, as an example to other would-be murderers.
+John Mills, aged 30, was found guilty of murder and hung from a gibbet on Slindon Common near the Dog and Partridge.
+His body was hung in chains from the same gibbet as an example to other would-be murderers.

 Smugglers retrieve their tea swag